SEMICeu/epsg-to-rdf/README.md

 As such, this XSLT must be considered as unstable, and can be updated any time based on the revisions to the GeoDCAT-AP specifications and related work in the framework of the EU ISA Programme.

-Comments and inquiries should be sent to the GeoDCAT-AP WG mailing list:
+Comments and inquiries should be sent via the [issue tracker](https://github.com/SEMICeu/epsg-to-rdf/issues).

-    dcat_application_profile-geo@joinup.ec.europa.eu

 # Content